SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 - **Alphabet** - A computer science and mathematics major at the University of Maryland, Sergey Brin began his PhD studies in computer science at Stanford in 1994; a computer engineering major at the University of Michigan, and an inventive engineering student, Larry Page began his PhD at Stanford in 1995.
 Among other topics, Page considered doing research on telepresence and autonomous cars, but along with Brin, decided to focus on exploring the graph structure of the rapidly growing World Wide Web.

 - **Apple** - In high school, Steve Jobs demonstrated diverse interests, from Shakespeare and Plato, to creative writing, to electronics, enrolling in a freshman English class at Stanford during his senior year, and then dropping out of Reed College after 6 months.
-Jobs later moved to India, where he lived in an ashram for seven months; later still, he took up a contract project for Atari, enlisting the help of Steve Wonziak to construct a highly-optimized circuit board for an arcade game, a deal that earned him $5,000.
+Jobs later moved to India, where he lived in an ashram for seven months; later still, he took up a contract project for Atari, enlisting the help of Steve Wozniak to construct a highly-optimized circuit board for an arcade game, a deal that earned him $5,000.

 What do you notice about these six founders?